anypay/merchant-app/README.md

 # Do some set up:
     #TODO write setup for android building

-# and run:
+# To build for the android store, run:
+flutter build appbundle --target-platform android-arm,android-arm64,android-x64

+# To build for android devices
-$ flutter build apk --split-per-abi
+flutter build apk